 The 1994 CWSRF Grant Application included funding for the Pennsylvania On-Lot Program to fund repair and replacement of individual on-lot systems.
-Under this IUP, Pennsylvania will continue to implement its On-Lot Sewage Disposal System Loan Program with funds from the FY14 capitalization grant equal to the amount expected to be utilized during the year.
+Under this IUP, Pennsylvania will continue to implement its On-Lot Sewage Disposal System Loan Program with funds from the FY15 capitalization grant equal to the amount expected to be utilized during the year.
 The intention is to continue to include an annual allocation in each cap grant.
-The loans are used to repair or replace malfunctioning on-lot sewage disposal systems, eliminating related groundwater and stream contamination problems.
-This program is a cooperative effort among the PENNVEST, the Pennsylvania Housing Finance Agency (PHFA), the DEP, and local financial institutions to provide funding to address the public health and environmental needs which result from malfunctioning onlot systems in areas where public collection and treatment facilities are not practical in the immediate future.
-Eligible costs include all testing, design, permits, and construction costs associated with the repair, rehabilitation, improvement, expansion or replacement of an existing individual on-lot sewage disposal system.
-This program will complement other state sourced efforts to aid in non-point source pollution reduction.
-As of September 30, 2012 a total of \$7,215,000 has been set aside for the on-lot loan program.
-As of April 30, 2014, \$5,436,999 in on-lot loans has been settled, in cooperation with Pennsylvania Housing Finance Agency.
+The loans are used to repair or replace malfunctioning on-lot sewage disposal systems or install private laterals and the necessary connections into an existing wastewater treatment system, eliminating related groundwater and stream contamination problems.
+This program is a cooperative effort among the PENNVEST, the Pennsylvania Housing Finance Agency (PHFA), the DEP, and local financial institutions to provide funding to address the public health and environmental needs which result from malfunctioning on-lot systems in areas where public collection and treatment facilities are not practical in the immediate future.
+Eligible costs include all testing, design, permits, and construction costs associated with the repair, rehabilitation, improvement, expansion or replacement of an existing individual on-lot sewage disposal system or all costs associated with the installation of all necessary pipes and appurtenances outside of the home to convey the individual homeowners sewage to an existing wastewater treatment system.
+This program will complement other state sourced efforts to aid in nonpoint source pollution reduction.
+As of April 30, 2015 a total of \$7,317,776 has been set aside for the on-lot loan program.
+As of April 30, 2015, \$5,833,751 in on-lot loans has been settled, in cooperation with Pennsylvania Housing Finance Agency.

 In this application Pennsylvania proposes to use a portion of the CWSRF capitalization grant to fund the Nonpoint Source Program that was created in 2010.
-This program will be implemented in accordance with Attachment 6, the Nonpoint Source program preliminary design manual dated July 2010.
+This program will be implemented in accordance with Attachment 7, the Nonpoint Source program preliminary design manual dated July 2010.
 Now that the changes to PENNVEST's authorizing legislation have passed to: (1) expand the list of eligible applicants for this program to include private entities and nonprofit organizations and (2) eliminate the requirement as eligibility criteria for Act 167, Stormwater Management Planning, this manual can be finalized.
 This is one of the short term goals for the program.
 Projects designed to address the three top sources of nonpoint source pollution, as identified in the Commonwealth's approved Section 319 Nonpoint Source Management Program Plan; resource extraction, agriculture and urban runoff, will be implemented through this program.
-Attachment 5 is the EPA-approved ranking framework to be used for the prioritization of these projects.
-The PENNVEST NPS category includes Brownfield projects; however, these are not included in the above ranking procedures.
+Attachment 5 is the proposed revised framework to be used for the prioritization of these projects.